Position: Evaluation of ECG Representations Must Be Fixed

 Given a mini-batch of $B$ ECG recordings, we define the cosine similarity between embeddings with temperature $\tau$ as

 Segments originating from the same ECG form positive pairs, while segments from different ECGs in the batch serve as negative pairs.
-We optimize a symmetric InfoNCE objective:
+We then train CMSC by optimizing a symmetric InfoNCE objective:

-\textbf{Training.} Pre-training is performed on raw 10-second ECG recordings sampled at 500 Hz from the MIMIC-IV dataset, after removing ECGs containing \texttt{NaN} or \texttt{Inf} values.
+\textbf{Training} Pre-training is performed on raw 10-second ECG recordings sampled at 500 Hz from the MIMIC-IV dataset, after removing ECGs containing \texttt{NaN} or \texttt{Inf} values.
 The resulting dataset is split into training and validation sets using a 90/10 split, corresponding to 719{,}394 ECGs for training and 80{,}641 ECGs for validation.
-The final model checkpoint is selected based on the minimum validation contrastive loss.
+The final model checkpoint is selected based on the minimum contrastive loss on the validation set.
 Models are trained for 50 epochs, corresponding to a comparable number of optimization steps as used in MERL and D-BETA.

-We use the same encoder architecture as CLOCS and train using Adam optimization.
+We use the same CNN encoder architecture as the original CLOCS implementation and train using the Adam optimizer \cite{kingma2017}.
 The original CLOCS paper does not report a hyperparameter grid search and instead fixes the learning rate to $10^{-4}$, the temperature to $\tau=0.1$, and the batch size to 256.
 We adopt the same batch size and temperature, and perform a grid search over learning rates $\{10^{-3}, 10^{-4}, 10^{-5}\}$ using the validation set.
 Based on validation loss, we ultimately selected the model trained with a learning rate of $10^{-4}$.
 We do not apply signal perturbations during pre-training, as the main results in the CLOCS paper are reported without perturbations.

-\textbf{Evaluation Protocol.} CLOCS operates on 5-second ECG segments during pre-training, while the downstream evaluation datasets contain 10-second ECG recordings.
-At evaluation time, we split each 10-second ECG recording $\mathbf{x}$ into two non-overlapping 5-second segments, $\mathbf{x}^{(1)}$ and $\mathbf{x}^{(2)}$.
+\textbf{Evaluation} Because the CMSC encoder is trained on 5-second views, we apply it to downstream 10-second ECGs at the segment level.
+We split each 10-second ECG recording $\mathbf{x}$ in half, producing two non-overlapping 5-second segments, $\mathbf{x}^{(1)}$ and $\mathbf{x}^{(2)}$.
 Each 5-second segment is independently encoded, and those embeddings are used to train a logistic regression classifier, producing class probability vectors $\mathbf{p}^{(1)}$ and $\mathbf{p}^{(2)}$.
 The final prediction is obtained by averaging the two probability vectors: